How Much Compensation Can I Claim For a Spinal Injury?

-So, clearly there are many different things that you can claim compensation for related to your spinal injury.
+There are many different things that you can claim compensation for related to your spinal injury.
 However, as previously mentioned, the amount of compensation that you can receive for any of these costs does still heavily rely on the severity of your injury and the kind of injury that you have suffered.

 Before you make your spinal injury compensation claim, you may want to consider the medical and biological aspects of your injury, not just the legal aspects.
-How could you be expected to make a damaged vertebrae claim without the basic biological knowledge needed to know what vertebrae are?
+How could you be expected to make damaged vertebrae claim without the basic biological knowledge needed to know what vertebrae are?

-- The first, and most essential, of these categories is the cervical vertebrae.
+- The first, and most essential, of these categories, is the cervical vertebrae.
 These 7 vertebrae cover the area of the spinal column in your neck and carry the entire weight of your head.
 Injuries to these vertebrae are typically extremely damaging and can result in quadriplegic paralysis.
 This means that a cervical injury claim is usually linked to large compensation amounts.

 - The second of these categories is the thoracic vertebrae.
 These 12 vertebrae cover the upper and middle sections of your back, supporting the ribcage.
 Injuries to these vertebrae can potentially be deadly, as major damage can result in ribs coming loose and piercing organs within your chest.
 This also means that a thoracic injury claim will have weight when considering compensation amounts.

-- The third of these categories is the lumbar vertebrae.
+- The third of these categories are the lumbar vertebrae.
 These 5 vertebrae cover the lower area of your back to give support to your upper body.
 Injuries to these vertebrae are common, especially through heavy lifting, and as such a lumbar injury claim might be less likely to deliver the highest compensation amounts.

 - The fourth of these categories is the sacrum vertebrae.
 These 5 vertebrae connect your lumbar vertebrae with your hips, thereby allowing more freedom of movement.
 However, this means that they can be easily injured, particularly after a slip or falling accident.
 This also gives any sacrum injury claim some credence while reducing the average amount of compensation paid out.